-ANZ has announced that it proposes to pay a 2017 Interim Dividend of 80 cents per ordinary share on 3 July 2017.
+ANZ has announced that it proposes to pay a 2018 Final Dividend of 80 cents per ordinary share on 18 December 2018.

-The proposed 2017 Interim Dividend will be fully franked for Australian tax purposes.
+The proposed 2018 Final Dividend will be fully franked for Australian tax purposes.

-It is also proposed that New Zealand imputation credits of NZ 9 cents per ordinary share will be attached to all cash dividend payments and to the Dividend Amounts relating to all ordinary shares that participate in the Dividend Reinvestment Plan (DRP) with respect to the 2017 Interim Dividend (but will not be attached in connection with ordinary shares that participate in the Bonus Option Plan (BOP)).
+It is also proposed that New Zealand imputation credits of NZ 10 cents per ordinary share will be attached to all cash dividend payments and to the Dividend Amounts relating to all ordinary shares that participate in the Dividend Reinvestment Plan (DRP) with respect to the 2018 Final Dividend (franking credits and New Zealand imputation credits do not attach to ordinary shares that participate in the Bonus Option Plan (BOP)).

-The Record Date for the 2017 Interim Dividend was 9 May 2017 and the last date for making DRP, BOP and Foreign Currency elections was 10 May 2017.
+The Record Date for the 2018 Final Dividend was 13 November 2018 and the last date for making DRP, BOP and Foreign Currency elections was 14 November 2018.

-Subject to receiving effective contrary instructions from the shareholder, the 2017 Interim Dividend paid to shareholders with a registered address in the United Kingdom (including the Channel Islands and the Isle of Man) or New Zealand will be converted to pounds sterling and New Zealand dollars respectively at an exchange rate calculated on 12 May 2017.
+Subject to receiving effective contrary instructions from the shareholder, the 2018 Final Dividend paid to shareholders with a registered address in the United Kingdom (including the Channel Islands and the Isle of Man) or New Zealand will be converted to Pounds Sterling and New Zealand Dollars respectively at an exchange rate calculated on 16 November 2018.

 ANZ offers both a Dividend Reinvestment Plan (DRP) and a Bonus Option Plan (BOP) as alternatives to receiving cash dividends on ANZ ordinary shares.

-The Acquisition Price to be used in determining the number of shares to be provided under the DRP and BOP in connection with the 2017 Interim Dividend will be the arithmetic average of the daily volume weighted average sale price of all fully paid ANZ ordinary shares sold on the ASX during the ten trading days commencing 12 May 2017, and then rounded to the nearest whole cent but if the fraction is one half of a cent the amount is to be rounded down to the nearest whole cent.
-In order to be effective, election notices from ordinary shareholders wanting to commence, cease or vary their participation in the DRP or BOP for the 2017 Interim Dividend must be received by ANZ's Share Registrar by 5.00 pm (Australian Eastern Standard Time) on 10 May 2017.
+The Acquisition Price to be used in determining the number of shares to be provided under the DRP and BOP in connection with the 2018 Final Dividend will be the arithmetic average of the daily volume weighted average sale price of all fully paid ANZ ordinary shares sold on ASX and Chi-X during the ten trading days commencing 16 November 2018, and then rounded to the nearest whole cent but if the fraction is one half of a cent the amount will be rounded down to the nearest whole cent.
+In order to be effective, election notices from ordinary shareholders wanting to commence, cease or vary their participation in the DRP or BOP for the 2018 Final Dividend must be received by ANZ's Share Registrar by 5.00 pm (Australian Eastern Daylight Time) on 14 November 2018.

 If a Shareholder is considering making an election to participate in the DRP or BOP, it is very important to note the following: